Aishu-ai/Java-Algorithms/percolation/README.md

 When n is sufficiently large, there is a threshold value p* such that when p < p* a random n-by-n grid almost never percolates, and when p > p*, a random n-by-n grid almost always percolates.
 No mathematical solution for determining the percolation threshold p* has yet been derived.
 We estimate the threshold using the following simulation.

+MONTE CARLO SIMULATION
+To estimate the percolation threshold, consider the following computational experiment: a.Initialize all sites to be blocked.<br/>

+b.Repeat the following until the system percolates</br>

+  1.Choose a site uniformly at random among all blocked sites.</br>

+  2.Open the site. </br>

+c.The fraction of sites that are opened when the system percolates provides an estimate of the percolation threshold. </br>